trkks/terminal_toys/README.md

 Thingamajigs to make command-line programs more user- and developer-friendly.

 ## Smargs
-- Program argument options like `--file ./my/file/path.txt` and `-r 42` will be automatically parsed to the types needed.
+- Program argument options you define (e.g. the path in `--file ./my/file/path.txt` or 42 in `-n 42`) will be automatically parsed from strings to the needed types.
 - Return fitting help messages when:
   - Arguments could not be parsed correctly,
   - Duplicates of an option were found (TODO Allow lists when so required e.g. `grep -f file1 -f file2 ...`),